• Skip to primary navigation

 • Butter - I use salted butter.
 You may also substitute olive oil if you prefer.

 • Sage leaves - Fresh sage leaves add such a wonderful flavor.
 Dried sage can be used if fresh isn't available.
 However, since dried herbs are much stronger in flavor, just use a pinch.
 Want to change things up?
-Fresh Italian parsley or fresh dill can be used instead of the sage.
+Fresh Italian parsley or fresh dill can be used instead of sage.

 Step by step directions

-In this section I share step by step photos, cooking method, techniques and a general overview.
-For detailed instructions, temperatures and timing, check the printable recipe card below.
+In this section, I share step-by-step photos, cooking methods, techniques, and a general overview.
+For detailed instructions, temperatures, and timing, check the printable recipe card below.

-• Sprinkle inside of fish with salt
+• Sprinkle the inside of the fish with salt

 • Add minced garlic